How to Make a Resume: Step-by-Step Writing Guide for 2023

 A resume is like a movie trailer.
 Trailers run about 3 minutes.
 Should a trailer for a longer movie be 6 minutes?

-The real question is, "How do I make my resume look good?"
+The real question is, "How do I make my one page resume look good?"
 In most cases, the answer is, use only your best achievements that fit a single page.

 As we'll see, some job offers will demand a two-page resume.